Data networking changes and the SDN shift

-As stated on the SDX Central page “SDDC offers clients who don’t have the existing infrastructure the ability to basically rent network services and resources like computing, networking and storage solutions from the cloud”.3 Similarly, a SDDC allows providers to use the centralized data center infrastructure to deliver network services and resources to many different clients.
+As stated by the SDX Central authors “SDDC offers clients who don’t have the existing infrastructure the ability to basically rent network services and resources like computing, networking and storage solutions from the cloud”.3 Similarly, a SDDC allows providers to use the centralized data center infrastructure to deliver network services and resources to many different clients.

 The reduced cost of hardware and storage has made SDDCs more appealing.
 Businesses can spend less to construct big data centers and then rent out the centers’ resources as infrastructure as a service (IaaS).

 What are the economic benefits of a SDDC?